zhangium/Wanderloo/README.md

 # kw-trail-finder
-This is a trail finder for the Kitchener Waterloo area.
+This is a trail finder for the Waterloo area.
 For EngHack2017

 # Overall Flow
 1. JS: Select settings in dropdown menu